 Remember, your Property Development Assessment And Feasibility Study is an extremely valuable asset for the lifetime of your development project.

 In addition to the obvious concept testing to ensure you’re profitability, this report will boost your own personal confidence and has the potential to open doors for additional finance, approvals, and support from important stakeholders.

-2. Advance Property Development Financial Feasibility - A detailed property development feasibility is usually conducted after getting a green light from your Validation Feasibility.
+2. Advance Property Development Financial Feasibility - A detailed property development feasibility with cashflow projections and multiple financing options is usually conducted after getting a green light from your Validation Feasibility.
 If your Validation Feasibility says this project is financially viable, that's when you conduct an advance property development feasibility with your project timeline, cash flow projections as well as quotes from your property development team.
 This feasibility also forms your baseline i.e. a financially viable result that you have accepted & used to make your decision to go ahead with the project.

 3. Financial project tracking - this feasibility is maintained and benchmarked against your advance feasibility throughout the project.
 All change orders, monthly cashflows & property investment metrics are constantly compared with your detailed feasibility.
 You can compare your monthly cash flow projects, costs, project timeline as well as calculate your EVM (Earned Value Management).
 Check out a list of all my property development courses.

 The Most Important Feasibility Study Concept In Property Development

 The most important concept to remember when conducting a property development financial feasibility is to make sure that you don’t end up paying more for land.

 Understanding Residual Value Of Land is a crucial component when conducting a financial feasibility.
 Usually, everything remains constant, including professional fees, construction value, permit fees, selling costs etc. The only two variables in a feasibility study are land and end sale value.
 Just because you have paid more for land, does not mean that you can get more for your developed product.